 Kids, Camping Free

-These events could be the perfect weekend out for a family because children 12 and under receive free admission both days when accompanied by a paid adult.
+These events could be the perfect weekend out for a family who loves motorsports because children 12 and under receive free admission both days when accompanied by a paid adult.

 Camping will also be free during the event.
 Race fans can stay at the track on Friday night before Saturday's event to round out the weekend.
 Camping spaces are primitive without hookups to electricity or water.